Harshit-1906/Harshit-1906/README.md

-I am Harshit Satyanarayan Prasad, Recently I worked as Software Developer as Backend Developer(Aerocraft) at Colpare Technologies and Open source contributor.
-I am a Full Stack Developer with experience building open source projects.
-I am a tech enthusiast & building some Personal mini Projects.
-I am always open to collaborating on projects and innovative/disruptive ideas.
-Find out more about me & feel free to connect with me here: https://portfolio-three-mu-58.vercel.app/
+Thrilled to join METCO Engineering Inc. as an AI Engineer (R&D), driving innovation at the intersection of Generative AI and renewable energy. 🌱⚡

+In this role, I’m spearheading AI research and development projects to revolutionize smart energy management using cutting-edge technologies like Microsoft Power BI, Deep Learning, NLP, and Computer Vision.
+Collaborating with cross-functional teams, we’re pushing the boundaries of AI-driven solutions to transform the energy and utilities sector.

+Looking forward to contributing to a sustainable future through AI!
+Let’s connect and explore the endless possibilities of technology in energy. 🚀🔍 #AI #RenewableEnergy #MachineLearning #PowerBI #DeepLearning #Innovation Find out more about me & feel free to connect with me here: https://portfolio-three-mu-58.vercel.app/